-- 3.8.1 If you wish to withdraw from a programme or from the College, you fill the request form stating your intention, within two weeks of the start of teaching in that semester. - 3.8.2 Unless the Registry Department is formally notified, the student's name will not be taken off the programme, and fees will be charged accordingly. - 3.8.3 If you withdraw from the College within 2 weeks from the start of teaching, your fees may be fully refunded, after a deduction administrative charges.

-- 3.8.4 If you withdraw between 2-4 weeks from the start of teaching, 50% of your paid fees will be refunded (excluding registration fees). - 3.8.5 If you withdraw after 4 weeks from the start of teaching, no refund will be made. - 3.8.6 The APL Fee is not refundable. - 3.8.7 If students withdraw from the hostel within one month from the start of classes or less than one month no hostel fee will be refunded for that month.
+- 3.8.1 If you wish to withdraw from a programme or from the College, you fill the request form stating your intention, within two weeks of the start of teaching in that semester. - 3.8.2 Unless the Registry Department is formally notified, your name will not be taken off the programme, and fees will be charged accordingly. - 3.8.3 If you withdraw from the College within 2 weeks from the start of teaching, your fees may be fully refunded, after a deduction of administrative charge. - 3.8.4 If you withdraw between 2-4 weeks from the start of teaching, 50% of your paid fees will be refunded (excluding registration fees). - 3.8.5 If you withdraw after 4 weeks from the start of teaching, no refund will be made. - 3.8.6 The APL Fee is not refundable. - 3.8.7 If students withdraw from the hostel within one month or less than one month from the start of classes, no hostel fee will be refunded for that month.